django-cms/docs/docs/index.rst

 from a CMS, but can also be easily customised and extended by developers to create a site that is tailored to their precise needs.

+This is the developer documentation.
+To get an overview on how to use django CMS, see the `django CMS User Guide <https://django-cms-user-guide.readthedocs.io/>`_.

 .. rst-class:: clearfix row